Dickinson Region Support Services

 This institution is an equal opportunity provider.

-Energy Share addresses issues with a household’s gas/electric bills.
-Qualified individuals must be qualified for Fuel Assistance under their county Social Service Office.
-CAP may pay a percentage of the past 90 day electric bill while the Low Income Home Energy Assistance Program (fuel assistance) pays for the gas/heating portion of your energy bill.
-For more information regarding fuel assistance, please visit your local county social services agency or go to nd.gov.
-You can also find the fuel assistance application under the LIHEAP section on the right hand side of the screen.
+For more information regarding heating assistance, please visit your local county social services agency or go to nd.gov.
+You can also find the heating assistance application under the LIHEAP section on the right hand side of the screen.

 In addition to our programs we also utilize Self Reliance Case Management.
 Self Reliance Case Management consists of a variety of services all designed to improve the standard of living and help promote the self-sufficiency of low-income individuals.
 These services include: